A Compositional Operation Toolbox for Gradient-based Bi-Level Optimization

 loss_config = json.load(f)

-You need to specify both the upper-level and lower-level models along with their respective optimizers.
+You need to specify both the upper-level and lower-level PyTorch models along with their respective optimizers.

 import torch